fowler-mychale/VehicleCollisions/Readme.md

   df['Side'].replace('R',0, inplace=True)
   ```
   <img src="Side.png" width="1000" height="275"></br>

+  - What we can determine from the information provided is more traffic collions occur in those locatoins

 **1. Looking at the severity of accidents per city and twilight (Night/Day).**
 ```Python